Christine Jorgensen: Later life

-She later recalled that Warner Communications, owners of the Wonder Woman character's copyright, demanded she quit using the character.
-She did so, using instead a new character of her invention, Superwoman, who was marked by the inclusion of a large letter S on her cape.
 Jorgensen continued her act, performing at Freddy's Supper Club on the Upper East Side of Manhattan until at least 1982 when she performed twice in the Hollywood area: once at the Backlot Theatre, adjacent to the discothèque Studio One, and later at The Frog Pond restaurant.
-The performance was recorded and made available as an album on iTunes.
-In 1984, Jorgensen returned to Copenhagen to perform her show and was featured in Teit Ritzau's Danish transsexual documentary film Paradiset er ikke til salg (Paradise Is Not for Sale).
+In 1984, Jorgensen returned to Copenhagen to perform her show and was featured in Teit Ritzau's Danish transgender documentary film Paradiset er ikke til salg (Paradise Is Not for Sale).
 Jorgensen was the first and only known trans woman to perform at Oscar's Delmonico Restaurant in downtown New York, for which owners Oscar and Mario Tucci received criticism.

 She died of bladder and lung cancer on May 3, 1989, at age 62.
 Her ashes were scattered off Dana Point, California.

 Legacy

 Jorgensen's highly publicized transition helped bring to light gender identity and shaped a new culture of more inclusive ideas about the subject.
 As a transgender spokesperson and public figure, she influenced other transgender people to change their sex and names on their birth certificates.
-Jorgensen saw herself as a founding member in what became known as the "sexual revolution."
-In a Los Angeles Times interview, Jorgensen stated, "I am very proud now, looking back, that I was on that street corner 36 years ago when a movement started.
+Jorgensen saw herself as a founding member in what became known as the "sexual revolution".
+In a 1988 Los Angeles Times interview, Jorgensen stated, "I am very proud now, looking back, that I was on that street corner 36 years ago when a movement started.
 It was the sexual revolution that was going to start with or without me.
 We may not have started it, but we gave it a good swift kick in the pants."

-In 2012, Jorgensen was inducted into Chicago's Legacy Walk, an outdoor public display celebrating LGBT history and people.
+In 2012, Jorgensen was inducted into Chicago's Legacy Walk, an outdoor public display celebrating LGBTQ history and people.

 In 2014, Jorgensen was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood, noting LGBTQ people who have "made significant contributions in their fields".

 In June 2019, Jorgensen was one of the inaugural 50 American "pioneers, trailblazers, and heroes" included on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.